-% G irade Range Achievement Level Summary Description ; 80 - 100% Level 4 A very high outstanding level of achievement.
-Achievement is above the provincial standard.
-70 - 79% Level 3 A high level of achievement.
-Achievement is at the provincial standard. ( 60 - 69% Level 2 A moderate level of achievement.
-Achievement is below, but approaching, the provincial standard.
-50 - 59% Level 1 A passable level of achievement.
-Achievement is below provincial standard.
+% GRADE RANGE ACHIEVEMENT LEVEL SUMMARY DESCRIPTION 80-100% Level 4 A very high outstanding level of achievement.
+Achievement is above the provincial standard 70-79% Level 3 A high level of achievement.
+Achievement is at the provincial standard.
+60-69% Level 2 A moderate level of achievement.
+Achievement is below, but approaching the provincial standard.
+50-59% Level 1 A passable level of achievement.
+Achievement is below provincial standards.
 Below 50% Insufficient achievement of curriculum expectations.
-A credit will not be granted.
+Credit will not be granted.